ibm-cloud-docs/vpc/bare_metal_server_profile_s390x.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# LinuxONE Bare Metal server profiles
+# s390x Bare Metal server profiles
-{: #linuxone-bare-metal-servers-profile}
+{: #s390x-bare-metal-servers-profile}

-When you create a LinuxONE bare metal server, you can select from a profile family that best fits your needs.
+When you create a LinuxONE bare metal server, you can select from a s390x architecture based profile that best fits your needs.
 A profile provides a different combination of hardware configurations that include number of CPU cores, amount of RAM, and size of local storage.
 The attributes define the size and capabilities of the bare metal server that is provisioned.
 {: shortdesc}

-LinuxONE bare metal server profiles are in the "Memory" profile family because their "vCPU : Memory" ratios is larger than "1:16".
+The s390x bare metal server profiles are in the "Memory" profile family because their "vCPU : Memory" ratios is larger than "1:16".
 For more information about profile families, see [Instance Profiles](/docs/vpc?topic=vpc-profiles).

 ## Profiles configurations
 {: #bare-metal-servers-profile-list}

 See table 2 for the configurations of each profile.
+Each CPU core of the LinuxONE Bare Metal server has 2 Simultaneous Multithreading (SMT) threads for increasing the efficiency of CPUs to deliver more throughput per processor core.

 | Name | CPU Cores | vCPU |Memory (GiB) | SAN storage | Total Network Bandwidth (Gbps) | number of supported interfaces |
 |---------|---------|---------|---------|---------|---------|------|